olilarkin/awesome-musicdsp/README.md

 - [bela](https://bela.io/) - Bela is a wonderful little SoC + Audio Interface which is pretty revolutionary, allowing super low latency audio and sensor I/O all clocked together, in a tiny package.
 I wrote the FAUST support class for bela.
 You can also program it with C++ or libpd, and even supercollider.

 ## Places
-Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of geeky stuff...
+Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of stuff...

 - [musicdsp mailing list](http://sites.music.columbia.edu/cmc/music-dsp/) - The music DSP mailing list is pretty quiet these days, but it still worth signing up, despite the web 0-1 front page.
 Every now and again a music DSP legend posts something interesting.
 - [KvR Audio DSP and Plug-in Development Forum](https://www.kvraudio.com/forum/viewforum.php?f=33) - This is probably the most active forum for audio DSP that is not aligned with a particular plug-in framework.
 There are some very smart people, some mavericks and some plain weirdos who hang out here.
 - [JUCE Forums](https://forum.juce.com/) - This is a collection of forums centred around the variety of things that JUCE does.
 Since there is such a huge amount of people using JUCE to make audio software, there is a lot of good info here.
 - [Cockos Forums](https://forum.cockos.com) - Another collection of forums centred around Cockos' tools including one for WDL/iPlug and one for Reaper JS.
 - [The audio developer conference (ADC)](https://juce.com/adc) - Whilst the other places mentioned here are all virtual, this is a real conference where you can go and meet real people face-to-face who do audio programming - highly recommended!
 Having been to a lot of more academic conferences, I can say this one is well worth the cost of entry!
-- [TheAudioProgrammer Discord server](https://www.youtube.com/watch?v=E3KOptgChdc) - A friendly and supportive community to discuss and find help about audio programming.
-From beginners to experts, everybody is welcome regardless of their skill level.
+- [TheAudioProgrammer Discord server](https://www.youtube.com/watch?v=E3KOptgChdc) - A popular community for discussing audio programming.
 Also check [TheAudioProgrammer Youtube channel](https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A).

 ___